Mic-Toc/Mic-Toc/README.md

 ### Hi there :) 👋

-I’m currently working on the final project of itro to cs.
+I’m currently working on the final project of intro to cs.

 You can look at my project I did in 2023 of an online peer-to-peer chat, including backend, frontend.
 It's under the repo "chat-program".